neverchanje/yaraft/README.md

 # yaraft

-yaraft is a migration of etcd/raft from golang to C++11.
+yaraft is a migration of [etcd/raft](https://github.com/coreos/etcd/tree/master/raft) from golang to C++11.

+For now the whole implementation will be maintained in headers, before we nearly completing the work.

 ## License